.png)

 Holidays: TPD is closed on New Year’s Day, Dr. Martin Luther King Jr. Day, Presidents’ Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Indigenous Peoples Day, Veteran’s Day, Thanksgiving Day and the following day, Christmas Eve, and Christmas Day.

-*Unfortunately, TPD cannot accept completely smashed containers or containers that have been run through a reverse vending machine.
+*Unfortunately, TPD cannot pay you for smashed containers or containers that have been run through a reverse vending machine.
 Any misshapen containers must have volume to them.

 In March 2025, we surveyed 152 canners who visited The People’s Depot in partnership with the OBRC, DHM Research, Nick Hara, and volunteers from the City of Portland.
 Questions were asked verbally.
 You can find more info below and in the report link.
 Some notable findings included that: